sterinaldi/FIGARO/docs/source/quickstart.md

 * `--unit=UNIT`: LaTeX-style quantity unit, for plotting purposes.
 Same prescriptions as above applies.
 If not provided, no units will be plotted.
 Leave blank these parameters that does not have units: `--units \\mathrm{cm},,\\mathrm{s}`;
 * `--draws=N_DRAWS`: number of draws, default 100.
 The more, the better (you don't say?);
 * `--n_samples_dsp=N_SAMPLES`: number of samples to use for the analysis.
 Default is to use all the samples, but you can specify a smaller subset.
 Samples are randomly drawn;
-* `--exclude_points`: FIGARO, by default, performs a completely user-transparent coordinate change from the rectangle defined by the bounds to $\mathbb{R}^N$ (see Section 3.1 of [Rinaldi & Del Pozzo (2022)](https://ui.adsabs.harvard.edu/abs/2022MNRAS.509.5454R/abstract) for the definition).
+* `--exclude_points`: FIGARO, by default, performs a completely user-transparent coordinate change from the rectangle defined by the bounds to :math:`\mathbb{R}^N` (see Section 3.1 of [Rinaldi & Del Pozzo (2022)](https://ui.adsabs.harvard.edu/abs/2022MNRAS.509.5454R/abstract) for the definition).
 Since the transformation is not defined on or outside the boundaries, all the samples must lie within these, and this option prunes all the samples that are outside the specified bounds;
 * `--cosmology=h,om,ol`: cosmological parameters to map luminosity distance samples into redshift samples (again, if you don't know what we're talking about, you probably won't need this option);
 * `--sigma_prior=SIGMA_PRIOR`: expected width of the features to be found in the reconstructed distribution.
 By default, this is estimated using the available samples using the `fraction` option instead of this one.
 It can either be a single value (valid for all the dimensions) or a N-uple of values, one per dimension;
 * `--fraction=FRACTION`: Estimates the expected width of the features as `std(samples)/fraction`.
 Default is 5.
 This option is overrided by `sigma_prior`, if both are provided;
 * `--snr_threshold=TH`: signal-to-noise threshold to filter simulated GW catalogs (most likely not needed);
 * `--far_threshold=TH`: false alarm rate threshold to filter simulated GW catalogs (as above, most likely not needed);
-* `--no_probit`: in some cases, the underlying distribution is defined over the whole real line (or $\mathbb{R}^N$), therefore the coordinate change might not be needed.
+* `--no_probit`: in some cases, the underlying distribution is defined over the whole real line (or :math:`\mathbb{R}^N`), therefore the coordinate change might not be needed.
 This option disables it, and in this case no exception will be thrown if some samples are outside the bounds;
 * `--config=CONFIG_FILE`: all the above options can be stored in a single `.ini` file under the `[DEFAULT]` section and passed to `figaro-density` with this option.
 The config file (see [here](https://github.com/sterinaldi/FIGARO/blob/main/options_example.ini) for an example) does not need to include all the options – default values will be used for all unprovided options – and command-line options take precedence over the ones provided via config file.

 A more fine-tuned analysis for the example above could be: